-Eventually you start to confuse the anxiety, the obsession, and those ever-so-short bursts of affection with love.
-Your attachment beliefs make you so desperate to make the relationship work that you unconsciously confuse a constantly activated attachment system with passion.
+Eventually, you start to confuse the anxiety, the obsession, and those ever-so-short bursts of affection with love.
+Your attachment beliefs make you so desperate to make the troubled relationship work that you unconsciously confuse a constantly activated attachment system with a passion.

 Having a partner undermine your self-worth is not the love nature intended.